 Paris Ice Cave

 The limestone cliffs above the Bloomington Lake are 600 feet high.
 There is an arch located on the side of one of the walls.
-The rock in the Bear River Range is susceptible to weathering from wind and water so arches are a common sight.
+The rock in the Bear River Range is susceptible to weathering from wind and water so arches, caves and sinkholes are a common sight.
 This is one of the larger unnamed arches in the area.
 These cliffs make up the most interesting feature on the central summit of Saint Charles Mountain.
-The large pond or lake that is northwest of Bloomington Lake is unofficially named.
-People who visit the area sometimes mistake it for Bloomington Lake which is farther in distance below the cirque.
+The large shallow lake that is northwest of Bloomington Lake is unofficially named.
+Some people who visit the area sometimes mistake it for Bloomington Lake which is located farther in distance below the cirque.